 - Melissa Whitney Nelson who wrote to us to share a chance meeting she had with Errol Barrow’s pilot during World War II – Andrew L. Cole.

-- The late family of Andrew (Andy ) Cole, namely his grandson David Whitehead and his daughter Debbie Jefferies for sharing with us his: book, writings, log book and cuttings.
-We have included Andrew Cole’s tribute to Errol Barrow published in 2007: Errol Barrol – My Navigator: My Friend.
+- The family of the late Andrew (Andy ) Cole, namely his grandson David Whitehead and his daughter Debbie Jefferies for sharing with us his: book, writings, log book and cuttings.
+We have included Andrew Cole’s tribute to Errol Barrow published in 2007: Errol Barrow – My Navigator: My Friend.

 - Rev. Alan Jenkins, Rector of St Nicolas Church, Great Bookham.